 - Prepare a cooling rack, by placing it on a baking sheet to catch drips.
 Strain out ginger pieces and place in a single layer on the cooling rack.
 Strain the remaining ginger syrup into a sanitized mason pint jar (500 ml).
 Save the ginger syrup for another use.

 - Put 1/2 cup of sugar into a bowl.
 Dredge each piece of ginger through the sugar, coating both sides.
 Return to cooling rack to cool fully.
 Save the extra ginger sugar for another use.

 Keywords: Crystalized ginger, candied ginger

 The secret ingredient is lemons.
 Lemons contain the pectin needed to turn the ginger pieces into a sweet, chewy delight, instead of crystalized fudge.
-The zest and juice of a few lemons adds the acid and pectin necessary to keep the ginger from discoloring and to keep the pieces soft and pliable.
+The zest and juice of a few lemons add the acid and pectin necessary to keep the ginger from discolouring and to keep the pieces soft and pliable.

 It’s very important to cook the ginger pieces in syrup to 220 degrees on a candy thermometer.
 This is the “gel” stage and allows the pectin to bloom.
 Most ginger candy recipes tell you to cook the ginger to the softball stage and then beat it to get the crystals.
 Don’t do that.
 That’s how fudge is formed.
 It will make the ginger pieces hard and crumbly.
 Instead, just add the lemons and cook the ginger syrup and ginger pieces to the gel stage.